ArjaanBuijk/hello-react-motoko/README.md

 Click on the link you want to test in the browser.
 Most often, you want to check:

-- Candid UI of canisterMotoko: to test the public API of the backend
+- Candid UI of canisterMotoko: to test the public API of the Motoko backend
+- Candid UI of canisterMinter: to test the public API of the Minter backend
 - canisterFrontend : to test the application

 # Appendix A: GitHub